 This catalog contains a variety of unpublished family history and genealogical records including bible, church, cemetery, probate, tax, land, immigration, and vital records.

-HSP members enjoy remote access to several databases of both HSP's own design and from other vendors.
+Friends of HSP enjoy remote access to several databases of both HSP's own design and from other vendors.
 These include the HSP Encounters genealogy databases and much more - including databases currently under development.
 Learn more here.

 Reading Room Databases

 HSP provides free access to a variety of online tools for researchers who visit our library at 1300 Locust Street, Philadelphia, PA.
 Visitors can access these subscription-based sites, including Ancestry.com Institution Edition, JSTOR, and more, using the public service terminals in the Reference Room and Reading Room, or through their personal computers.
 Learn more here.

 We may have other tools and suggestions to help you find the information you seek.
-You can contact our Ready Reference staff by email, call our Reference Line at (215) 732-6200 ext.
-209, or just drop by the Reference Desk.
+If you need additional assistance, please visit our FAQ page where you can also submit a question to our library staff, or just drop by the Reference Desk.

 Let HSP do the work for you.
 Our Research by Mail service has skilled researchers just waiting to tackle your requests: from untangling family history quandaries or documenting your historic property to tracking down that elusive document for your academic research.
-Call our Research-by-Mail Line at (215) 732-6200 ext.
-222, email us at email@example.com or click here to get the process rolling.
+Email us at firstname.lastname@example.org or click here to get the process rolling.